 Can I split my loan?

-A popular home loan option is splitting your loan between fixed and variable.
-This allows you to lock in a fixed interest rate for up to five years on a portion of your loan, while the remainder is on a variable rate.
-Effectively, this can help you ‘hedge your bets’ on an interest rate rise or cut, minimising the risks associated with interest rate movements.
+Another home loan option is splitting your loan between fixed and variable.
+This allows you to lock in a fixed interest rate for up to five years on a portion of your loan, while the remainder remains on a variable rate.
+Effectively, this can help you 'hedge your bets' on an interest rate rise or cut, helping to minimise the risks associated with interest rate movements.

-At the end of the fixed-rate period, you may have the choice of fixing that portion again (at the current market rate for fixed interest) or simply letting it revert to a variable interest rate.
-Keep in mind that the variable rate it reverts to may be higher than the variable rate you’re already paying on the other portion of the loan.
+At the end of the fixed-rate period, you may have the choice of fixing that portion again (at the current fixed-interest market rate) or simply letting it revert to the current variable interest rate.
+Keep in mind though that the variable rate it reverts to could be higher than the variable rate you're already paying on the other portion of the loan.

 Fixing a home loan rate: Things to consider